laurap-dev/gradebook-docs/features/reports-send.md

 ### Automatic Reports (Premium)

+{: .important }
+> **Important:** This feature may not work for large GradeBooks and/or non-education accounts (ex.
+Gmail accounts).
+Google has imposed a time limitation on generating reports which may cause some users to experience issues.
+>
+> The ideal user would have an education Google account with a maximum of 40 students and 40 assignments.
+>
+> We make no guarantee that this feature will work for your GradeBook.

-If you have Premium, this card shows your automatic report sending configuration:
+If you have Premium Plus, this card shows your automatic report sending configuration:

+**Terms Agreement**: You must agree to the [Terms of Service](#terms-of-service) before enabling automatic reports.

+**Enable Daily Reports**: Toggle to enable/disable automatic daily report generation.

+**Day**: Choose the day of the week for automatic reports (Monday through Sunday).

+**Time**: Choose the time of day for automatic reports (3:00 AM through 10:00 PM).

-- Whether automatic reports are enabled
+**Notify When Completed**: Receive email notifications when automatic reports are completed.

-- Send frequency and schedule
-- Whether to notify you when an automatic report is run
+**View Log**: Access the log file showing details of automatic report runs (only available when enabled).

 ### Report Configuration